AppleBreak1/Z390-Designare-Customac/README.md

 macOS Big Sur

-- Injecting AAPL,slot-name for iGPU or dGPU breaks VideoToolbox behavior for FCPX
+- Injecting AAPL,slot-name for iGPU or dGPU breaks certain encoding functions(H264) in FCPX.

 macOS Monterey

 - USBWakeFixup.kext causes bluetooth issue after sleep/wake cycle.
 - SmallTreeIntel82576.kext no longer works for Intel i211 ethernet.
 - Beginning with Monterey 12.3, Intel i211 ethernet is natively supported.
+         ** AppleVTD is required for this to work **
 - Beginning with Monterey 12.3, SSDT-PLUG.aml is no longer required.

 macOS Ventura

 So far so good.